planet-os/notebooks/aws/era5-pds.md

 # ERA5 Data on S3 via AWS Public Dataset Program

-To provide cloud-based access to ERA5 reanalysis data, Planet OS is working in conjunction with the [AWS Public Dataset Program](https://aws.amazon.com/opendata/public-datasets/) to publish and maintain regular updates of ERA5 data in S3.
+To provide cloud-based access to ERA5 reanalysis data, Intertrust is working in conjunction with the [AWS Public Dataset Program](https://aws.amazon.com/opendata/public-datasets/) to publish and maintain regular updates of ERA5 data in S3.

 This documentation outlines the dataset's details, available parameters, location and structure on S3, and includes examples of how to access and work with the data.